 Versioning:

-Save “save points” (commits) at milestones, just like saving iterations of a painting (v1-sketches
+Save “save points” (commits) at milestones, just like saving iterations of a painting (v1-sketches,v2-color).

 Practical Tips for the “Layered” Git Workflow